Waaatza/pimcore-vscode/README.md

 ## How does it works ?

-To detect Symfony projects, this extension rely on `composer.json` files with `symfony/symfony` as one of its dependencies.
+To detect Symfony projects, this extension rely on `composer.lock` files with `symfony/symfony` as one of its dependencies.

-The `composer.json` file is supposed to be at the root of your Symfony project.
+The `composer.lock` file is supposed to be at the "shadow-root" of your Symfony project.

 When the project is detected, it simply uses the `debug:container` and `debug:router` console commands to hydrate the views and autocompletions.